Concordium/concordium-wallet-proxy/README.md

 The field
 - `forceUpdateVersions` must be a string that denotes ranges of app versions that should be forced to update.
-- `suggestUpdateVersions` must a string that denotes ranges of app versions where the users should upgrade, but are not required to.
+- `suggestUpdateVersions` must be a string that denotes ranges of app versions where the users should upgrade, but are not required to.

 The range format is fairly standard, e.g., `5,8,10-17` denotes app versions `5`,